-MEPs say proposal to relax checks on food from Fukushima could lead to increased exposure to radioactive contamination.
+Food safety MEPs say the proposal could lead to an increase of exposure to radioactive contaminated food

-In a resolution adopted on Wednesday by 543 votes to 100 and 43 abstentions, MEPs call on the European Commission to withdraw a proposal which would reduce the number of foodstuffs from Japan to be checked for radioactive contamination.
+A draft non-binding resolution adopted on Thursday in the Food safety committee calls on the European Commission to withdraw a proposal which would reduce the number of foodstuffs imported from Japan which are to be checked for radioactive contamination.

-Current legislation provides for extra checks on imports from twelve Japanese prefectures, all exposed to the radioactive fallout from the nuclear disaster at the Fukushima power station in 2011.
-However, the new proposal could lead to products such as rice, certain fish and mollusks from the Fukushima region being allowed into the EU without checks, sampling or analysis.
+The existing legislation applies extra checks to imports from twelve Japanese prefectures, all exposed to the radioactive fallout from the nuclear disaster that occurred at the Fukushima power station in 2011.
+However, the new proposal could lead to products such as rice, certain fish and molluscs, from the Fukushima region to be allowed without controls, sampling or analysis, for import into the Union.

-No justification or explanation is given for this reduction in checks, MEPs object.
+No justification or explanation is given for this reduction of controls, they say.

-MEPs note that while the proposal is based on a detailed analysis of the data provided by the Japanese authorities for 2014, 2015 and 2016, neither this analysis, nor a link to the raw data, was provided in the draft proposal.
+Moreover, they note that while the draft proposal is based on a detailed analysis of the data provided by the Japanese authorities for 2014, 2015 and 2016, neither this analysis, nor a link to the raw data, was provided in the draft proposal.